arturhostiuk99/DevOps-Cisco-TeamA/1-python-bash/1-task/README.txt

-At first input path to final directory
-The Second input file extension that you wat to see Then get all file names with specified extension in final directory
+All configurations in Config.txt file.
+First line is path
+The Second line is file extension